zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-31-Message-Correlation-after-Network-Partition/index.md

 Error on connection Broker: zell-chaos-zeebe-2.
 Error: Execution exited with exit code 127 (Command not found).
 It is likely that the broker was not disconnected or restarted in between.
 ```

-It looks like that the Broker-2 was restarted in between, which is really the case if we check the `kubectl get pods`
+It looks like the Broker-2 was restarted in between, which is really the case if we check the `kubectl get pods`
 ```
 [zell go-chaos/ cluster: zeebe-cluster ns:zell-chaos]$ kgpo NAME                                        READY   STATUS      RESTARTS   AGE